Multi-agent Reach-avoid MDP via Potential Games and Low-rank Policy Structure

-where $\pi^{\star}_j$ denotes player $j$'s shortest path policy.
-We observe that on average, all three metrics stabilize to their asymptotic values between $5$ and $10$ best response steps.
-Furthermore, because each player always initiates the iterative best response with their shortest path policy $\pi_j^\star$, the initial reduction in reaching player targets is always none.
-However, these policies also incur collision likelihoods averaging around $50\%$.
-As players maneuver around each other to reduce this collision likelihood, the reach reduction first decreases but then gradually increases, while the collision likelihood decreases asymptotically.
-We note that higher action stochasticity $p$ leads to more unavoidable collisions.
+We observe that on average, all three metrics stabilize to their asymptotic values between $5$ and $10$ iterations of Algorithm~\ref{alg:iterative_br}.
+Furthermore, because each agent always initiates the iterative best response with the shortest individual path, the initial efficiency in reaching agent targets is always one.
+However, these policies also incur collision likelihoods averaging around $30\%$.
+As agents maneuver around each other to reduce this collision likelihood, the reach efficiency first decreases but then gradually increases, while the collision likelihood decreases asymptotically.
+We note that lower transition accuracy $p$ leads to more unavoidable collisions.
 This is reflected by the asymptotic trends observed in Figure~\ref{fig:collision_potential_values}.

-\textbf{Computation Efficiency}.
-Next, we evaluate the computation efficiency as a function of the number of players and state size.
-We visualize two metrics: 1) the computation time for a best response iteration and 2) the number of best response iterations before the change in potential value decreases below $1e-5$.
-The results for different state sizes is shown in Figure~\ref{fig:computation_time}.
-We observe that the computation time increases approximately linearly over the increasing state space, and this observation is true whether or not we use the approximation~\eqref{eqn:density_approximation} as described in Section~\ref{sec:ma_dp} to reduce number of state densities tracked.
-We use $\epsilon = (1e-2)^{0.75t+3}$ where $t$ is the MDP time step.
-Additionally, the number of best response iterations also increases approximately linearly over increasing state size.

-The average computation time for $[2, 3, 4]$ players over $10$ monte carlo simulations is $[0.72, 55, 1660]$ seconds.
-We observe that the computation does scale exponentially as the number of players increases.
-With $4$ players taking up to $\sim 25$ minutes for one best response iteration.
-This exponential increase in player complexity can be mitigated via distributed computing and distributed learning dynamics, which we will explore in future research.
-We did not observe significant changes in the number of best response iterations between different number of players.
+We compare the Nash local feedback policies from Algorithm \ref{alg:iterative_br} with the optimal global feedback policy from Algorithm \ref{alg:global_dp_offline} via the reach-avoid performance metrics.
+Results are shown in Figure~\ref{fig:local_global_comparison}.
+We find that the potential value $F$ achieved by the Nash local feedback policy closely approximates the potential value achieved by the optimal global feedback policy for all $ p \in [0.1, 1]$.
+However, the collision likelihood and reach reduction separately show a larger performance gap between the Nash local feedback policy and the optimal global feedback policy when $p \leq 0.8$ (MDP is more stochastic), with this performance gap declining and leveling out for $p \in [0,0.5]$.
+We also note significantly larger variance across MC trials are associated with the Nash policies in comparison to the optimal global policies, likely due to the combined contribution of environment stochasticity and the lack of real-time global state feedback, making performance sensitive to initial conditions.